 Cultivation Of Sweetcorn

-Seed is sown usually under glass in the UK in good compost from mid-April onwards.
-Sow 2 or 3 seeds per 5cm (2in.) pot of multipurpose compost.
-Rootrainers are also excellent.
+Seed is sown usually under glass (greenhouse or coldframe) in good compost from mid-April onwards.
+Sow only 2 seeds per 5cm (2in.) pot of multipurpose compost.
+Rootrainers are also excellent and will take one seed.
 Sow seeds at a depth of 38mm (1½in.).
 Water regularly to ensure the shoots do not dry out.
 Plant out once the risk of frosts have passed which is late May in the South of England or early June in northern Europe.
 It is possible to directly sow the seed in the south of the United Kingdom from late April onwards when the ground has warmed up a little.
-It hates cold wet soil or drying parching winds.
+Sweetcorn hates cold wet soil or drying parching winds.

 Grow sweetcorn in a sheltered, sunny spot which is protected from strong winds on any fertile soil.
 Add about two bucket loads of organic matter, such as rotted manure, and also rake in 100g per sq. m (4oz per sq. yd.) of Growmore™ or other proprietary fertilizer before planting out.
 Plants are less successful on dry or heavy soil so any soil improvement is recommended.